 - Choose an internal communications app for your business.

 Of course, the easiest way to do all of the above is with a top employee communication app: Connecteam.

 With no training required and setup time of under 1 minute, your employees will love using Connecteam, for the internal chat, whole-company updates, and more.

 One of the quickest ways to reduce employee turnover is to ensure they’re happy right from the start: by providing effective training and onboarding (and making sure you hit all the important features with a well thought-out onboarding checklist).

 From effective frontline employee onboarding, to seasonal employee onboarding, to training and onboarding deskless workers (and even to onboarding remotely), making sure your employees start off their journey with your organization happily will give you a lot of loyal employees in the long-run.

-One way to do this is with Connecteam’s effective, easy employee training solutions.
+One way to do this is with Connecteam’s effective employee training software.
 With easy and customizable mobile training courses and handy onboarding checklists and templates, you’ll have everything needed to set up your self-serve employee training and onboarding, allowing them to onboard themselves, upskill, or consult important documentation as and when needed, on their own terms.

 Boost employee engagement

 Once you have the first two steps in place, your employee engagement is the next important thing to turn your attention to.

 Employee engagement stems from better communication and training opportunities but it doesn’t stop there; having internal communication channels is only half of the battle!